Do you use coconut oil with your dog?

 So, how do you know which one is the best for your dog?

-For the best results, I recommend using an oil like Viva Naturals Organic Extra Virgin Coconut Oil because it contains a very high concentration of nutrients.
+For the best results, I would recommend using an all natural organic oil because it will contain a very high concentration of nutrients.

 I recommend staying away from RBD (refined, bleached, and deodorized) coconut oil, although some dogs might prefer the flavor.